ferdelmo/ferdelmo.github.io/README.md

 [Repository](https://github.com/ferdelmo/WindmillEngine)

 ## <a name="nehan"></a> Nehan ##
 This is my master final project that is being developed together with a team of students from different areas.
-We are using Unreal Engine 4 as our main deveop tool.
+We are using Unreal Engine 4 as our main development tool.
 For now we can't show nothing of the game until we pass some university milestones.

 ## <a name="chess-thing"></a>Chess Thing